 Estonia, Latvia and Lithuania have received the appellation of ‘Baltic Tigers’ for good reason.
 When it comes to Estonia, for example, the country has been flourishing since its independence from the Soviet Union in 1991.
 Today, Estonia ranks 3rd in the European region when it comes to economic freedom.
-Estonia’s focus on the IT sector and startup world has contributed to the high-income economy that is currently among the fastest growing in the European Union.
+Estonia’s focus on the IT sector and startup world contributed to the high-income economy that is currently among the fastest-growing in the EU.

 Why is the economy in the Baltic states so solid?

 Almost every industry has flourished over the last few years.
 Salaries are growing, and so do the prices.
 In Estonia, housing prices keep increasing along with purchasing power.
-Overall, the Baltic region’s House Affordability Index (HAI) has increased, meaning more and more people can afford to buy a home for themselves.
+Overall, the Baltic region’s House Affordability Index (HAI) has increased.
+It means that more and more people can afford to buy a home for themselves.
 The HAI for each Baltic capital in the third quarter of 2018 was 134.3 for Vilnius, 186.0 for Riga, and 154.3 for Tallinn (a 5.8 point increase compared to 2017).

-Furthermore, when in comes to Estonia, a study by Swedbank highlighted how, ‘rapid wage growth outweighed growing apartment prices and interest rates.’
-All this talk about HAI increases is good news for the Baltic states, since it indicates that Baltic economy is well alive and developing.
-The demand for rental properties has also increased with the influx of foreigners travelling, relocating and investing in the Baltic states.
+Furthermore, when it comes to Estonia, a study by Swedbank highlighted how ‘rapid wage growth outweighed growing apartment prices and interest rates.’
+All this talk about HAI increases is good news for the Baltic states since it indicates that the Baltic economy is well alive and developing.
+The demand for rental properties also increased with the influx of foreigners travelling, relocating and investing in the Baltic states.

 Estonian startups received record investments in 2018

-The increasing investments from around the world into Estonian startups, especially tech startups, has greatly contributed to the growing economy in the Baltic states.
-International investors keep finding new opportunities in the Baltic Tigers, and the recognition received from the media is encouraging more and more people to trust Baltic businesses offering innovative solutions.
+The increasing international investments into Estonian startups, especially tech startups, has greatly contributed to the growing economy in the Baltic states.
+International investors keep finding new opportunities in the Baltic Tigers.
+And the recognition received from the media is encouraging more and more people to trust Baltic businesses offering innovative solutions.

 The Baltic economy has a good balance